-Doctoral Master's Bachelor's Continuing gEducation

-Name: Home Phone: ()

-Cell Phone: (E mail Address:

-Social Security Number (Optional) OR USSA Student ID #:

-This is to authorize and request the release of my academic record at the address which I have specified below.
+Master's Bachelor's Continuing Education Name: Home Phone: () Cell Phone: ( ) Email Address: Social Securit Number (Optional) OR USSA Student ID #: This is to auth rize and request the release of my academic record at the address which I have specified below.
 Request will not be processed without a signature.

-Number of Copies:

-Mail transcript as indicated below: (please include any special instructions, such as "hold for grades") (If you select Fed Ex as the delivery option, please provide FULL street address as Fed Ex does not deliver to Post Office boxes.)

-POLICIES GOVERNING TRANSCRIPTS OF RECORD

-There is a \$10.00 charge for each transcript (official and/or unofficial).
-In addition to the \$10 charge, if you wish to receive your transcript by Fed Ex delivery instead of U.S. mail, please select one of the following options: Fed Ex Overnight Delivery: Fed Ex 2-day Delivery: (and refer to Section 6-Tuition and Fees for current Fed Ex charges to be paid by you)

-Transcript requests are processed as rapidly as possible, in order of receipt of application.
-Requests should be made well in advance of need.
-Transcripts will not be issued for a student whose financial obligations to the Academy have not been satisfied.

-There are two types of transcripts.
-Please check which type is required:

-OFFICIAL transcripts are sent to schools, prospective employers, etc., as designated by the student.

-UNOFFICIAL transcripts are for the student's use, and do not bear the seal of the Academy.
-They will be sent directly to the student.
-Unofficial transcripts are stamped "ISSUED TO STUDENT."

-SEND TRANSCRIPT REQUEST BY MAIL, EMAIL or FAX

-Email: registrar@ussa.edu; Fax: 251-625-1035

-Mail: United States Sports Academy, ATTN: registrar, 1 Academy Drive, Daphne, AL 36526

-Payment Method (check box) Check/Money Order OR Debit/Credit Card Circle Credit Card Type: Visa M/C DISC Expiration Date: Credit Card Number: Credit Card Expiration Date: CVV Code Billing Zip Code Office Use Only: Transcript(s) released: Date: by:
+Signature: Number of Copies: as indicated below: (please include any special instructions, such as "hold for grades") (If you select I ry option, please provide FULL street address as Fed Ex does not deliver to Post Office boxes.)
+Fed In addition to please select of POLICIES GOVERNING TRANSCRIPTS OF RECORD 00 charge for each transcript (official and/or unofficial). the \$10 charge, if you wish to receive your transcript by Fed Ex delivery instead of U.S. mail, the of the following options: Fed Ex Overnight Delivery: Fed Ex 2-day Delivery: ection 6-Tuition and Fees for current Fed Ex charges to be paid by you) ests are processed as rapidly as possible, in order of receipt of application.
+Requests should be made weed.
+Transcripts will not be issued for a student whose financial obligations to the Academy have not There are two ypes of transcripts.
+Please check which type is required: CIAL transcripts are sent to schools, prospective employers, etc., as designated by the student.
+FFICIAL transcripts are for the student's use, and do not bear the seal of the Academy.
+They will be ly to the student.
+Unofficial transcripts are stamped "ISSUED TO STUDENT." sent : SEND TRANSCRIPT REQUEST BY MAIL, EMAIL or FAX Email: registrar@ussa.edu; Fax: 251-625-1035 [ail: United States Sports Academy, ATTN: registrar, 1 Academy Drive, Daphne, AL 36526 Payment Met od (check box) Order □ OR Debit/Credit Card □ Circle Credit ard Type: Visa M/C DISC Expiration Date: Credit Card N mber: Billing Zip Code Credit Card E piration Date: CVV Code Billing Zip Code Office Use O y: Transcript(s) released: Date: by: